DeMarcus Covington: New England Patriots

+On February 1, 2024, he was promoted to defensive coordinator.
+Covington was not retained by the Patriots upon the hiring of Mike Vrabel.

+Green Bay Packers

+On January 30, 2025, Covington was hired to serve as the defensive line coach for the Green Bay Packers.

 Personal life

 Covington and wife, Natasha have two sons, Cassius and Cayman.
 Covington created Next Level in 2012, a non-profit football camp that serves as an outlet to the youth of his home town of Birmingham, Alabama, for a full day of football-related drills and activities.